 - Data breach prevention – Helps with potential third-party expenses for identification and prevention of breaches

 - Security breach – Coverage for any customer damages incurred due to a network security breach

 - Cyber extortion – Covers the expense of paying extortionists to unlock your data or website

 - Regulatory expense – Helps lower the costs incurred to comply with breach notification laws

 Specific cover can also be obtained for theft and fraud, forensic investigations, crisis management and credit or identity monitoring.
 Exclusions can include a whole host of hardware and software issues, as well as anything defined as an ‘act of war’.
-To fully understand the cover you will or will not receive, it’s important to examine each policy individually since the exclusions may differ from provider to provider; so all individual policies should be carefully examined to understand which risks are covered.
+To fully understand the cover you will or will not receive, it’s important to examine each policy individually since the exclusions may differ from provider to provider, and so all individually considered policies should be examined carefully to understand what coverage you will receive.

 Understanding the different features of your coverage can not only ensure you get the best value for money from your policy, it can also be the difference between having a claim approved or declined.
-The four most common reasons why cyber claims are refused include late or improper notification, a lack of understanding of coverage provided, exclusions within the language of the contract and not involving the network carrier early enough.
+Cyber insurance claims can be denied, usually for four main reasons: